LGN520/farreach-public/docs/netreach-voting.md

 	+ Count latency in client side (ycsb_remote_client.c)
 		* Time of sending req, waiting for rsp (queuing and server-side processing without dpdk polling), and receiving rsp
 			- For SCAN: do not count split latency and use minimum sub-request for SCAN
-		* TODO: Test avg RTT between client and sw for recirculation time -> set dpdk_polling_time
+		* Test avg RTT between client and sw for recirculation time -> set dpdk_polling_time
+			- Run netreach-voting to transmit packets betwen client and switch (single thread)
 	+ Count throughput
 		* Suppose that max thpt of switch is n, max aggregate thpt of servers is m, real client-side thpt (system throughput) is x, real server-side aggregate thpt is y